-If you connect an external USB-Blaster download cable and power cycle the board, the on-board Blaster is disconnected and the S5_UNLOCK function (Table 4-3 on page 4-4) does not allow JTAG access to the FPGA.
+If you connect an external USB-Blaster download cable and power cycle the board, the on-board Blaster is disconnected and the S5_UNLOCK function (Table 4-4 on page 4-4) does not allow JTAG access to the FPGA.
 To successfully use the USB-Blaster cable, disconnect it before power cycling the board.
-After you power cycled the board, then reconnect the USB-Blaster cable.
+After you power cycle the board, then reconnect the USB-Blaster cable.

-- 2. Ensure that the development board DIP switches are set to the default positions as shown in the "Factory Default Switch Settings" section starting on page 4-2. - 3.
-Install a jumper at the user position (jump pins 1-2) of the Load Selector (J28) jumper block.
+- 2. Ensure that the development board DIP switches are set to the default positions as shown in the "Factory Default Switch Jumper Settings" section starting on page 4-2. - 3.
+Set the PGMSEL jumper (J28) to the user image position (jump pins 1-2).